 Here are some reasons bigger companies are splurging on investments like on site spas:

 - Be competitive with benefits

 - Create better working environments for employees

-And as we all know, employee morale and stress reduction goes a long way.
+And as we all know, employee morale and stress reduction go a long way.